alec-composable/bigfixed/src/README.md

 A BigFixed is a fixed point number designed for arithmetic with rational numbers.
 BigFixed is a complementary positional arithmetic system with base `Digit` being one of the native unsigned integer types `u*` (except the maximal `u128`).
 For an overview of the theory behind BigFixed see the included document.

 Indexing is done using the Index type.
-It combines isize and usize along with Infty (with a boolean sign) for unified indexing.
+It combines isize and usize for unified indexing.
 Technically it just uses isize, rejecting usize values which are too large and asserting nonnegativity when converting to usize.

 The components of a BigFixed are